 March 20th 2018: Take a bus up the coast to Tripoli.

 The one thing that immediately struck me in Lebanon was how friendly the locals were to Europeans.

 March 21st 2018: Take a bus down the coast to Beirut.

 March 24th 2018: Take a flight from Beirut to Larnaca in Cyprus for a four night stay.

 March 25th 2018: Take a day trip to Nicosia.

 March 26th 2018: Take a day trip to Ayia Napa.

 March 27th 2018: Take a day trip to Limassol.

 March 28th 2018: Lazy day in Larnaca before returning to Beirut in the evening.

-I go out in a little style by staying at the Monroe Hotel on the Beirut waterfront overlooking Zaitunay Bay.
+I go out in a little style by staying at the four star Monroe Hotel on the Beirut waterfront overlooking Zaitunay Bay.